 Example: I consider myself to be a good listener.
 I can patiently listen, analyze the problem, and be empathetic when and when it is needed.
 This is a skill I’ve had since I was a youngster, and it had matured into a full-proof skill by the time I was chosen Student Body President.
 Throughout my time as President, my ability to listen has led me to resolve countless issues, and I feel I’m still doing a good job at it.

 My single-mindedness is a flaw of mine, but it can also be a virtue.
 I become relentless and tenacious in my pursuit of my objective once I’ve set my sights on it.
-I can’t multitask, and if I do, it’s not to my best ability.
+I can’t multitask, and if I do, it’s not to the best ability.
 This is a flaw I’m striving to improve.
 I’m confident that my single-mindedness will assist me in overcoming it.
 For me, it’s a win-win situation!

 3. Why do you think you’re deserving of this scholarship?